Changsha Haike, a HYCOR Biomedical Partner, Announces Registration From China HMPA for the ALLEOS™ 2000 System | 28.08.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerATX geht höher ins Wochenende -- DAX schließt im Minus -- US-Börsen verbuchen Gewinne -- Asiatische Märkte letztlich überwiegend fester
+Börse aktuell - Live TickerATX geht höher ins Wochenende -- DAX schließt im Minus -- US-Börsen beenden Handel fester -- Asiatische Märkte letztlich überwiegend fester

 Der heimische Markt ging mit Gewinnen ins Wochenende.
 Der deutsche Leitindex fiel letztlich zurück.
-Die US-Börsen notieren in Grün.
+Die US-Börsen legten zum Wochenausklang zu.
 Die Indexkurse der wichtigsten Börsen in Asien wiesen am Freitag mehrheitlich Gewinne aus.